Weight training for wrestling can be very general.

 …It unfortunately isn’t as easy as eating pie and ice cream after a large Thanksgiving meal.

-In this post I’ll go into the specifics involved with following a weight training for wrestling plan focused on maximizing lower body and hip power.
+In this post I’ll go into the specifics involved with following a lifting program for wrestlers focused on maximizing lower body and hip power.

 Additionally, in this next series of posts I’ll be detailing other explosive exercises.